 Teen Ink and our partner, Gotham Writers, run online writing classes for teenagers throughout the year.
 Classes focus on Creative Writing and Creative Nonfiction.
 Courses are designed to foster creativity and self-expresion in a supportive atmosphere.
 Each class is taught by a professional writer who is adept at helping young writers develop their skills and finding their unique voice.
 This is an online interactive workshop and each course lasts for six weeks.
 Courses include small classes, weekly lectures, writing exercises and expert instruction.
 All participants receive a one year free subscription to Teen Ink magazine.

-Teen Ink has compiled seven books from its magazine pages.
-Including fiction, poetry, art and photograph, the books also showcase moving personal essays that cover all the highs and lows of the teen years.
-Available in all bookstores and online, check them out: Teen Ink: Our Voices, Our Visions; Teen Ink 2: More Voices, More Visions; Teen Ink: Friends and Family; Teen Ink: Love and Relationships; Teen Ink: What Matters, Teen Ink: Written in the Dirt, which highlights the most amazing fiction and poetry, and Chicken Soup for the Teen Soul.
+Teen Ink has compiled eight books from its magazine pages.
+Including fiction, poetry, art and photography, the books also showcase moving personal essays that cover all the highs and lows of the teen years.
+Available in all bookstores and online, check them out: Bullying Under Attack: True Stories Written by Teen Victims, Bullies & Bystanders; Teen Ink: Our Voices, Our Visions; Teen Ink 2: More Voices, More Visions; Teen Ink: Friends and Family; Teen Ink: Love and Relationships; Teen Ink: What Matters, Teen Ink: Written in the Dirt, which highlights the most amazing fiction and poetry, and Chicken Soup for the Teen Soul.
+Order now.

 Teen Ink offers a variety of contests that inspire teens to do everything - from offering a creative environmental solution and volunteering in their community, to writing about a family vacation and shooting great photos of their friends.
 Find out more about our contests!

 Hundreds of students nominate outstanding educators each year.
-Essays are published in our print magazine and up to 20 educators are honored with cash awards.
-More educators receive honorable mention recognition.
+Essays are published in our print magazine and up to 20 winners are honored with cash awards.
+See guidelines here.

 Teachers from across the country volunteer to share ideas, opinions, lesson plans and more.
 See our growing list of more than 100 members!